 The present investigation entitled “Screening of some promising genotypes of Bengal gram (Cicer arietinum L.) against Callosobruchus chinensis L.” The experiment was carried out during the Kharif season (July to October) of 2021 in the laboratory of the Department of Entomology, Chandra Shekhar Azad University of Agriculture and Technology, Kanpur (U.P.).

 A total of 22 genotypes of chickpea were evaluated for screening against C. chinensis (Table 1).
 All the genotypes were procured from the Department of Genetics and Plant Breeding, CSAU&T, Kanpur.
-The collected samples of chickpea were cleaned and examined to make sure that grains are not damaged and insect eggs had not been laid.
+The collected samples of chickpeas were cleaned and examined to make sure that grains were not damaged and insect eggs had not been laid.
 The adults of bruchids were sexed by using key characters (Butani et al., 2001) and five pairs of freshly emerged adults were allowed to oviposit on healthy seeds for 24 h to get insects of uniform age for further studies.
-The chickpea genotypes were screened by force feeding method to document the tolerance and susceptibility differences against C. chinensis based on the number of eggs laid, number of adults emerged, per cent adult emergence, mean development period, growth index and seed weight loss.
+The chickpea genotypes were screened by force-feeding method to document the tolerance and susceptibility differences against C. chinensis based on the number of eggs laid, number of adults that emerged, per cent adult emergence, mean development period, growth index and seed weight loss.

-A total of 22 genotypes of chickpea subjected to infestation by Callosobruchus chinensis under force feeding method in a completely randomized design (CRD) with three replications for the confirmation of tolerance/resistance.
-100 seeds from testing genotypes were taken and the seeds were kept in plastic viles.
+A total of 22 genotypes of chickpeas were subjected to infestation by Callosobruchus chinensis under force-feeding method in a completely randomized design (CRD) with three replications for the confirmation of tolerance/resistance.
+100 seeds from testing genotypes were taken and the seeds were kept in plastic vials.
 Five pairs of adult insects of C. chinensis (1–2 days old) were transferred into the viles that guaranteed access to only one genotype.
-The experimental setup was kept for incubation for 24 h and later released insects were removed from the viles and kept under observation until the adult emergence.
+The experimental setup was kept for incubation for 24 h and later released insects were removed from the vials and kept under observation until the adult emergence.

-The genotypes were examined on daily basis to record the number of eggs laid, number of adults emerged, per cent adult emergence, mean development period (MDP) and per cent seed weight loss at 30 and 50 days after insect release (DAIR).
+The genotypes were examined on a daily basis to record the number of eggs laid, number of adults who emerged, per cent adult emergence, mean development period (MDP) and per cent seed weight loss at 30 and 50 days after insect release (DAIR).
 The tubes were kept in a BOD incubator at 27 ± 2°C temperature and 65 ± 5% relative humidity (RH) until adult emergence (Gibson and Raina, 1972).
-Based on the above mentioned observations susceptibility index or growth index (GI) was calculated as follows:
+Based on the above-mentioned observations susceptibility index or growth index (GI) was calculated as follows:

 Percent Adult Emergence